 Interest income and other expense (income), net.
-Interest income and other income (expense), net consists primarily of interest income on cash and short-term investments and interest expense on borrowings under our notes payable and realized gains or losses on short-term investments.
+Interest income and other income (expense), net consists primarily of expenses related to our credit facility.

 Income taxes.
-During fiscal years 2012, 2013 and 2014, we had an effective income tax rate for continuing operations of approximately 40%, 40% and 39%, respectively, which included federal, state and foreign income taxes.
-We estimate that our future effective income tax rate will be approximately 40%.
+During fiscal years 2013, 2014 and 2015, we had an effective income tax rate for continuing operations of approximately 40%, 39% and 27%, respectively, which included federal, state and foreign income taxes.